dpvreony/docfx-mermaidjs/README.md

 Add a nuget package reference to "Dhgms.DocFX.Mermaid.Plugin" in your docfx_project

 Update your docfx.json to include the template.
+This assumes you are using the default templates for the process.
+You need to put this plugin BEFORE your output template.

-For HTML output
+For HTML output:

 ```json
     "build": {